HomeNewsResearchUP Holds Discussion on Good Governance

 UP holds a conference on good governance

-In his opportunity, Marcos Makula spoke about the interest of making Finland a forerunner in the knowledge of societal development with special emphasis on humanity and innovation, and highlighted, "This transformation will take place only if we invest in innovation, which will allow us to reinvent a suitable future."
+Marcos Makula spoke about the goal of making Finland a pioneer in understanding societal development, with a particular focus on humanity and innovation, and emphasized: “This transformation will only take place if we invest in innovation, which will enable us to reinvent a suitable future.”

-For his part, Renan Alberto Barrera, spoke about the case of Merida, on which he emphasized: "For us it has always been very important that the electoral issue not be limited.
-The people need mechanisms to be able to accompany the government, to be part of the decisions, to be consulted and to be able to achieve as much consensus as possible".
+For his part, Renán Alberto Barrera spoke about the situation in Mérida, noting: “For us, it has always been very important that the issue not be limited to elections.
+People need mechanisms that allow them to support the government, to be part of the decision-making process, to be consulted, and to achieve the broadest possible consensus.”

-"I believe that citizen participation that is not articulated through clear mechanisms of participation by the government is simply anarchy, it generates disinterest, disillusionment and eventually social frustration," he added.
+“I believe that citizen participation that isn’t structured through clear mechanisms established by the government is simply anarchy; it breeds apathy, disillusionment, and eventually social frustration,” he added.

 UP holds a conference on good governance